huphtur/huphtur.nl/src/posts/2026-08-28-excite-gc-bookmarklet.md

 {% capture jsCode %}{% include "excite-gc-bookmarklet.js" %}{% endcapture %}
 <a class="bookmarklet-button" href="{{ jsCode | strip_newlines | escape }}">Excite GC!</a>

-Then go visit [ProcyclingStats](https://www.procyclingstats.com), check the GC of any race, smash the Excite GC! button, and it will turn this:
+Then go visit [ProcyclingStats](https://www.procyclingstats.com), check the GC results of any race, smash the Excite GC! button, and it will turn this:

 ![Screenshot of the top10 in GC after Stage 6 of La Vuelta 2026.](/images/excite-gc-before.png)